sszokoly/traceAMS/README.md

 ## Solution

-This tool is aiming to address the aforementioned shortcoming by:
+This tool is aiming at addressing the aforementioned shortcoming in AMS by:

 - enabling SIP debug logging from Linux shell
 - parsing and retaining 10000 SIP messages in memory